Swenson Pool Rules and Regulations

 - No glass containers, food, or gum will be allowed in the pool area.

-- Participants a required to wear appropriate swim attire.
+- Participants are required to wear appropriate swim attire.
 Street clothing such as cut-offs, sweatpants, basketball shorts, and long sleeve shirts are prohibited.
 Sports bras may be worn if they are a dark color and provide appropriate coverage.
 Jewelry is subject to lifeguard approval.

 - No abusive or profane language will be tolerated in the facility.